sopm students presentation

 Education Requirements

-The UTRGV School of Podiatric Medicine will welcome candidates for admission from all academic disciplines or undergraduate majors who have completed at least three years of undergraduate study in an accredited college or university.
-The American Association of Colleges of Podiatric Medicines identifies that 97% of students entering podiatric medical school possess a bachelor’s degree and many having graduate level coursework.
+The UTRGV School of Podiatric Medicine welcomes candidates from all academic disciplines or undergraduate majors, provided they completed at least three years of undergraduate study at an accredited college or university.
+According to the American Association of Colleges of Podiatric Medicine, 97% of students entering podiatric medical school hold a bachelor’s degree, with many having completed graduate-level coursework.

 • All prerequisite courses must be taken at an accredited U.S. college or university.

-• Have a minimum of 3.00 GPA (last 60 credit hours towards the degree).
+• A minimum of 3.00 GPA (last 60 credit hours towards the degree) is recommended

-• Have a minimum of 3.2 GPA on all prerequisite science courses (biology, chemistry, and physics).
+• A minimum of 3.2 GPA on all prerequisite science courses (biology, chemistry, and physics) is recommended

 • DACA students will be considered on a case-by-case basis.

-The SOPM Admissions Committee will use a holistic review process to ensure a more equitable system for evaluating prospective students.
-Admission decisions are based on a holistic assessment of each applicant’s profile.
-Applicants who do not meet the undergraduate science GPA requirement will be evaluated on a case-by-case basis by the Admission Selection Committee.
+The SOPM Admissions Committee uses a holistic review process to ensure fair evaluation of prospective students.
+Admission decisions are based on a comprehensive assessment of each applicant’s profile.
+Applicants who do not meet the recommended minimum GPA (for the last 60 credit hours toward their degree) or the suggested undergraduate science GPA will be evaluated individually by the Admissions Selection Committee.

 Recommendation Letters (LORs)